slior/race-game/memory-bank/progress.md

 *   **Initial Green Light Play**: Fixed a bug that prevented players from playing their initial "Green Light" card if they were not blocked.
 *   **Block Card Playability**: Fixed a UI bug where the "Play Card" button was incorrectly disabled for block cards.
 *   **Progress While Blocked**: Fixed a bug that allowed players to play progress cards while under the effect of a block card.
+*   **Test Suite Mocks**: Updated all mock objects in the unit test suites to include the new `isReady` property on the `PlayerState` interface, resolving all test failures.

 ## Current Status
 *   **Overall**: The game is feature-complete and highly stable after a series of significant bug fixes.
 The core engine, state persistence, and a fully interactive UI are all implemented and integrated.